 But it did not work as expected in Bali.

 As the local story goes, when the Sultanate’s emissary presented himself to Waturenggong and asked the king to become Muslim, thus, ipso facto, a vassal of Demak, the king did not refuse right away.
 It would have been insulting.
 But he put forward a condition.
-The emissary should be able to cut the nail of the kind’s thumb.
+The emissary should be able to cut the nail of the kind’s thumb (symbolic of circumcision!).
 Only then would the king, and Bali, become Muslim.

 Except it did not work as he expected.
-His blade could shave his own chin every day, but it was impossible to cut the king’s nail. .
+His blade could shave his own chin every day, but it was impossible to cut the king’s “nail”.
 The blade just did not bite.
 And the king was laughing more and more.
-There was some magic at work, he was too sakti for him.
+There was some magic at work here.
+The king was too sakti (sacred), too protected by some other worldly force!

 Finally, exhausted, the emissary gave up.
 He was at his wits end, and also in quite a predicament.
-He had failed in his tasks to cut Waturenggong’s nail.
+He had failed in his task.
 How would he be welcomed back in Demak?
 All the other emissaries sent to the East – Lombok, Ternate, Tidore – came back talking of enthusiastic acceptance of Islam.
 But his own mission had been a failure.
 He could not go back to Demak.
 He would lose face, and perhaps his life.

-So he bowed in front of the king: “Oh Waturenggong the great, pardon my impudence in thinking that my blade would be stronger than your hair-nail.
+So he bowed in front of the king: “Oh Waturenggong the great, pardon my impudence in thinking that my blade would be stronger than you body.
 But I cannot go back to Demak.
-So please grant me your pardon and allow me to become one of your loyal subjects.
+So please grant me your pardon and allow me to become one of your loyal subjects.”
 So it was asked, and so it was generously granted.
 The emissary and his following, it is reported in the local lore, settled among the Balinese.
 Their descendants are now found scattered in several Muslim hamlets in and around Klungkung.

 History is interesting.
 On the other side of the world, when Paul was faced with the refusal of the local Greek people to have “more than simply their hair” cut off, he discarded the blade.
 It is how the West became Christian.
 This raises an important historical question.
 Without the test of the blade, would Bali have become Muslim?

-In any case, once accepted by the kings, the Muslims were forever protected.
-They will celebrate Ramadan in their own Islamo-Balinese way!
+In any case, once accepted by the kings, the Muslims were protected and welcomed ever since.